Welcome to the latest of our affiliate program reviews – this time around we look at Walmart’s affiliate program.

 So you need to factor that into whether or not you need to make money by next week.

-Walmart affiliate program feedback
+Walmart affiliate program reviews

 While we were digging around inside their program for more information we found out that they have a plugin for WordPress.